 Staff members can be contacted by email using the following format: [first initial][last name]@heartlandalliance.org.

 Heidi Altman is the director of policy.
 Previously, she served as the legal director for the Capital Area Immigrants' Rights Coalition, where she oversaw the provision of legal services to men, women, and children in immigration custody as well as the provision of training and resources to pro bono attorneys and criminal defense attorneys.
 Heidi previously created the in-house immigration services program at the Neighborhood Defender Service of Harlem and served as a Teaching Fellow in the immigration clinic at Georgetown Law School.
+She regularly provides analysis of immigration laws and policy proposals to news outlets including VICE, CNN, The New York Times, and Politico.
 Heidi is a graduate of New York University School of Law.

 Julissa Alvarez is a paralegal with the Immigrant Legal Defense Project.
 Previously, Julissa worked as the front desk coordinator for Institute for Learning at BMO Financial Group.
 She received her bachelor’s degree from York University in Toronto, Ontario, majoring in political science.
 As an international student in Canada, she devoted most of her time engaging other international students through athletics and orientation programs.
 She interned with Filici-Palacio Immigration Services, Inc. and has experience working in the Canadian immigration system.
 She is currently working towards an ABA-approved Paralegal Certificate from Elgin Community College.